neonfuz/rxsapper/README.md

 Replace `my-app` with the path where you wish to create the project.

+### Change package name

+The rxdb database name defaults to the package name defined in package.json.
+Customize this to separate data between various rxdb projects.

 ### Running the project

 Once you have created the project, install dependencies and run the project in development mode: